 No car pools are needed...
 Fermi is all internet/Google/email based.
 You do not need to be in a gifted program to participate.
 Fermi Math is open to all, and all are welcome to register.
 Fermi welcomes individuals, teams, or schools.
 Group rates are available as well.

-Cost for the Winter Session: $65 per student, per team.
+Cost for the Summer Session: $65 per student, per team.
 (Coaches and parents do NOT pay.)
-Many school districts have paid all fees for their students.
-Check with your school's Gifted & Talented Department.

 - Students may work solo, or in teams up to four.